codergirl-al/libft/README.md

 Parameters | lst: The address of a pointer to a node and del: The address of the function used to delete the content of the node.
 Return value | None
 External funcs. | free
-Description | Deletes and frees the given node and every successor of that node, using the function ’del’ and free.
+Description | Deletes and frees the given node and every successor of that node, using the function ’del’and free.
 Finally, the pointer to the list must be set to NULL.

 **ft_lstiter**
 Function name | ft_lstiter